JaSaltedChips/JaSaltedChips.github.io/_posts/2025-01-28-type-deduction-in-cpp.md

 # Understanding `template` Type Deduction

-In C++, template type deduction is a fundamental concept that determines how the compiler deduces the types for template parameters.
-The general form of a template function and its call is as follows:
+Template type deduction is a fundamental concept in C++ that determines how the compiler deduces types for template parameters.
+The general form of a template function and its call is:

 ```cpp
 template<typename T>